Code-Institute-Submissions/exploregothenburg/README.md

 ### Testing User Stories
-- #### International Traveller
+- #### Generic Traveller
-    - I want to easily understand the purpose and the layout of the site without additional instructions needed.
+    - I easily understand the purpose and the layout of the site without additional instructions needed.
     - The landing page is simple and clear with a video link of attraction places.
     - All pages of website has navigation bar and footer.
     - With navigation bar I can easily access diiferent page and go anywhere from present page and come back.